cloudmesh-community/fa18-523-52/project-report/report.md

 99% correlation lines, it can be said that the dataset is far from random.
 This is promising because it reinforces the quality and trust within the dataset.

+Another technical tool that I used to analyze my dataset was the KNIME Cloud Analytics Platform [@fa18-523-52-KNIMEcloud].
+The KNIME cloud can be integrated via the Azure Marketplace or on Amazon AWS.

+:o: discuss KNIME tech and cloud integration

+Creating visualizations in the KNIME platform is extremely easy.
+The steps to create visual analyses on KNIME's analytic platform are to first drag and drop the CSV Reader node into the workflow.
+Once in the workflow, import the dataset from where you saved it locally by right- clicking on the CSV Reader node, and choosing Configure.
+Once the dialog box pops up, choose the number of rows and columns to include (I included them all).
+Then, choose which algorithm you would like to impose on the dataset by searching the node directory again.
+For my first analysis, I chose to do a basic graph showing the amount of different diagnostic descriptions per area (localization).

+:o: put images for graphs, explain algorithms

 ## Benchmark

 ## Conclusion